 Sec.
 11. The Vice President shall serve in the absence of the President and President-elect.

 Sec.
-12. The Recording Secretary shall keep the minutes of the Board meetings and the Members' sessions of the Society, and shall ensure that the substance of the Society's actions is published in the Journal of Mammalogy and a hard copy is placed in the ASM archives.
+12. The Recording Secretary shall keep the minutes of the Board meetings and the Members' sessions of the Society, and shall ensure that the substance of the Society's actions is published in the Journal of Mammalogy and that a hard copy is placed in the ASM archives.

 Sec.
-13. The Secretary-Treasurer shall be the Executive Officer of the Society under the general direction and subject to regulations of the Board of Directors, and shall be bonded at the Society's expense in the amount specified by the Board.
+13. The Secretary-Treasurer shall be the Executive Officer of the Society under the general direction, and subject to regulations of, the Board of Directors, and shall be bonded at the Society's expense in the amount specified by the Board.
 The Secretary-Treasurer shall conduct the business affairs of the Society, issue notices of annual or special meetings, present financial reports to the President when requested and an annual report of the activities of the Executive Office, including an audit, to the Board and the Society at the annual stated meeting.
 The Secretary-Treasurer shall, subject to regulations of the Board, be responsible for all funds of the Society, except for the Reserve Fund, which shall be under the supervision of the Trustees (see Article IX).
 The general fund accounts shall be subject to the signature of the Secretary-Treasurer.

 Sec.
 14. The Publications Director shall be responsible for all matters relating to publications of the American Society of Mammalogists.
 The Publications Director shall serve as the chair of the Publications Advisory Board composed of the working editors.

 Sec.
+15. The Program Director shall be responsible for the planning and execution of meetings of the American Society of Mammalogists and will serve as chair of the Program Committee.

-15. The Board of Directors shall be the executive and policy-making body of the Society.
-Their duties shall include election and re-appointment of the Secretary-Treasurer, the Publications Director, the Journal Editor, and the Trustees, and election of Editors upon recommendation of the Publication Advisory Board.
+Sec.
+16. The Board of Directors shall be the executive and policy-making body of the Society.
+Their duties shall include election and re-appointment of the Secretary-Treasurer, Publications Director, Program Director, and Trustees, and election of Editors upon recommendation of the Publication Advisory Board.
 The Board shall adopt a budget based on recommendations from the President, and shall approve in advance the proposed annual expenditures of special funds other than the Reserve Fund.
 The Board shall advise the President on affairs pertaining to the Society, and carry out responsibilities vested in them as indicated in other articles of this instrument.

 ARTICLE IV.
 MEETINGS